SamG101-Developer/spp/docs/source/spec-api/concurrency/concurrency.md

     gen &mut c  # control of "b" is regained here + pin "b" released

     # Because control is regained, "a" is pinned until the next yield ("b").
+    # At this point, only "c" is pinned.
+It gets unpinned when the generator
+    # for this coroutine is destoryed, but at that point "c" is no longer
+    # usable anyway.
 }